Table of Contents Hide

 7. Packed with protein

-Instead of reaching for a slice of bread or rusk when you’re hungry, opt for a boiled egg or some chicken strips or if you are vegetarian – go for various legumes, dals, soya bean, broccoli – the food products that are rich sources of protein.
+Instead of reaching for a slice of bread or rusk when you’re hungry, opt for a boiled egg or some chicken strips or if you are vegetarian – go for various legumes, dals, soya bean, and broccoli – the food products that are rich sources of protein.
 Protein helps regulate blood sugar levels and will keep you fuller for longer.
+In this way, you will not feel hungry, and helps to reduce weight loss after pregnancy.

 8. Snack regularly